lucas-figueredo/AjustaHora/README.md

 # AjustaHora
-use para ajustar a hora no seu windows.
+use ajustaHora.bat para ajustar a hora do sistema.